GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 A SWALS `multidomain` object (denoted `md`) contains one or more structured grids (`domains`) on which we solve the shallow water equations.
 These domains are stored in an allocatable array (`md%domains(:)`) of type `domain_type`.
 This is allocated at the beginning of an application code (e.g. `allocate(md%domains(10))` will allow 10 domains).

 The solver for each domain is set by specifying its timestepping method.
 For example by setting `md%domains(3)%timestepping_method = "linear"`, we make the 3rd domain use the linear leapfrog solver.
-Alternatively this information can be provided to the subroutine `md%domains(3)%match_geometry_to_parent` which is also used to nest domains inside other domains; this approach is common in the example programs (such as [here](./examples/nthmp/BP09/BP09.f90)).
+Many examples are included in the validation test suite, such as [here](./examples/nthmp/BP09/BP09.f90).

 The available solver types are specified in the file [timestepping\_metadata\_mod.f90](./src/shallow_water/timestepping_metadata_mod.f90).
 This also sets solver specific variables such as the halo thickness required to advance one time-step.
 Additional aspects of the solver behavior are controlled by other variables in the domain.